Mini K47 Condenser Microphone

 We now offer Custom Shop variations on the Mini K47.
 Select these options using the drop-down menus at the top of this page.

 The standard production Mini K47 uses a black metallic sparkle finish.
 We have a series of limited-availability finishes planned.
-Currently, we have a blue metallic finish and a high gloss dark green metallic finish.
-These custom finishes are fitted with an embossed brass logo badge.
+Currently, we have a blue metallic finish available.
+Custom finishes are fitted with an embossed brass logo badge.

 The standard Mini K47 circuit is optimized for high dynamic range.
 It works well on sources from vocals to drum overheads, from piano to loud electric guitar cabinets.
 This is the best option for most audio engineers.
 This is the circuit that has earned all the superlative reviews you've seen about this mic.